 Dr. Brian K. Moe is a licensed psychologist serving the F-M area.
 He received his doctoral degree in Clinical Psychology from the University of North Dakota in December 2009.

-Dr. Moe's areas of special clinical interest are the treatment of trauma-related disorders, personality disorders, depression, and anxiety in adolescents and adults.
+Dr. Moe's areas of special clinical interest are the treatment of trauma-related disorders, personality disorders, depression, and anxiety in adults and adolescents.
 He describes himself as "aggressively non-judgmental," given his understanding that reaching out for help can be challenging.
 He believes that the process of seeking and receiving help is reflective of strength rather than weakness, and wants his patients to transition out of therapy feeling confident, healthy, and motivated to move forward in the direction of their choosing.

-Dr. Moe primarily uses Cognitive and Behavioral interventions to address the symptoms being reported by patients, and believes that directly addressing problematic thoughts and behaviors will bring about the fastest results.
+Dr. Moe primarily uses Cognitive and Behavioral interventions to address the symptoms being reported by patients and believes that directly addressing problematic thoughts and behaviors will bring about the fastest results.

 Julie Windahl, M.A., LMFT